reactioncommerce/reaction-docs/public-docs/dev-how-do-i.md

 ## Emit an app event

 Emit app events in API code using `appEvents.emit`.
 There is currently no limit to what event name you can emit, but generally try to follow established patterns for naming.
-Learn more about [App Event Hooks](appevent-hooks.md).
+Learn more about [App Events](appevent-hooks.md).

 ### In New Server Code